-3.6 Marketing Authorisations for Pharmaceutical and Medical Devices: Ongoing Obligations pharmacovigilance located in the EEA (however, where this person does not reside and operate in the UK, there will be a need for a national contact person for pharmacovigilance who resides and operates in the UK), maintain a pharmacovigilance master file, operate, monitor and update a risk-management system for the product, record and report all suspected adverse reactions occurring in relation to their products, and submit periodic risk-benefit evaluation reports for their products.
+3.6 Marketing Authorisations for Pharmaceutical and Medical Devices: Ongoing Obligations

+MA-holders must operate a pharmacovigilance system to monitor the safety of their product's life cycle, and to detect any change to their riskbenefit balance.
+They must have an appropriately qualified person (QP) responsible for pharmacovigilance located in the EEA (however, where this person does not reside and operate in the UK, there will be a need for a national contact person for pharmacovigilance who resides and operates in the UK), maintain a pharmacovigilance master file, operate, monitor and update a risk-management system for the product, record and report all suspected adverse reactions occurring in relation to their products, and submit periodic risk-benefit evaluation reports for their products.